 It’s sad that you can’t replace the batteries in these machines, given that with replacement foils they should work just fine for decades, but in the worst-case scenario (the power-hungry Panasonic Arc5) 300 cycles of full charging and discharging still theoretically works out to around 15 years of shaving time.

-One unique feature of the Panasonic razors that offsets the shorter runtime is that they will leave some reserve power in the battery, rather than just running all the way until dead.
+One unique feature of the Panasonic razors is that they will leave some reserve power in the battery, rather than just running all the way until dead.
 If you’re not paying attention to the blinking warning light, this will give you just enough reserve power to quickly finish your shave (and maybe one more shave after that) rather than just refusing to turn on.

-We can’t tell how much power is left in the other shavers, so it’s possible that they’re all preventing you from discharging their batteries past some reserve limit as a safety feature.
-Our guess, though, is that Panasonic’s system is going to do a better job preserving battery life in the long run.
+We can’t tell how much power is left in the Braun lithium-ion shavers, but our guess is that Panasonic’s system is going to do a better job preserving battery life in the long run.

 Replacement foil cost

 All the manufacturers recommend replacing the foils and cutters annually, though the Philips blades have a flat cutting plane, so it’s actually possible to sharpen them.

 One issue with replacing foils is availability.
 We tested current-model shavers hoping that parts would be easy to find, but the cheapest blades right now are from a few years back.
 (Naturally, the manufacturers don’t say much about compatibility between model years.)

 Panasonic has often been pegged as an also-ran in the shaver race, but when we balance performance, price and design considerations we think the Arc3 ES-LT3N-K does its job best.